bradpenney/learn_enterprise_linux/content/everydayadmin/lvmBasics.md

 ![Create Volume Group vg_demo]({{< siteurl >}}/images/vgcreate.png)

-**The volume group is the central unit of organization for Logical Volume Managment** - phyiscal volumes can be added and removed, and logical volumes can be added and removed.
+**The volume group is the central unit of organization for Logical Volume Management** - physical volumes can be added and removed, and logical volumes can be added and removed.
 The volume group itself is constant.
 A few commands for managing volume groups include `vgsscan` (volume group scan):

 ![Scan for Volume Groups]({{< siteurl >}}/images/vgscan.png)